Cody Allen

 Cody Edward Allen (born November 20, 1988) is an American former professional baseball relief pitcher.
 He played in Major League Baseball (MLB) for the Cleveland Indians from 2012 to 2018 and the Los Angeles Angels in 2019.

-Amateur career
+Early life

 Allen is the son of Craig and Billie Allen.
 He played high school baseball and was the quarterback on the football team at William R. Boone High School in Orlando, Florida.

+College career

 He played college baseball for the University of Central Florida, St. Petersburg College, and High Point University.
 He played summer college baseball for the Bethesda Big Train in 2008 and 2010.
 The Cleveland Indians selected him in the 16th round of the 2010 MLB draft, but he opted not to sign.